 In India, the situation is not much different.
-In one of his posts, a social media influencer talked about the toxic work culture in the PR, media, fashion and music industries.
+In one of his posts, a social media influencer talked about the toxic workplace culture in the PR, media, fashion and music industries.
 The post was flooded with over 20 thousand reactions and more than 500 comments.
 Many shared their stories.

 Similarly, a PR consultant shared how toxic her boss was who kept his team overloaded with work and kept shouting at people.
 Even a brand consultant working in a fashion designing firm shared about an employee who kept creating confusion in the team, pinning colleagues against each other and bitching about people in the office.
 An editorial head also shared how the management made the team work overnight and refused to even pay any extra money for the same.

 Toxic social norms take shape in the organisation on their own.
 Majorly they are led by the top leadership, managers and leaders in the organisation.
 For example, if a leader finds it okay to come late for a meeting, other employees will also start following the norm.
-This way, people will not respect each other’s time.
+This way, people will not respect each others time.
 Another example could be shouting during discussions.
 If it becomes a social norm and people are okay with it, things will become toxic.
 Moreover, research also suggests that these toxic norms are not dependent on leaders who started it.
 It persists even after they leave the company.

 There are various policies in an organsiation that can lead to toxicity.
-One such policy can be a sandwich leave policy where, if a person takes a leave round a weekend, the weekend holidays are also added to the number of leaves taken by the employee.
+One such policy can be a sandwich leave policy where, if a person takes a leave round a weekend, the weekend holidays also adds to the number of leaves taken by the employee.
 For example, if an employee takes a leave on a Friday, then Saturday and Sunday will also be counted as a leave.
-This policy was designed to discourage people from taking long weekends.
+This policy aims to discourage people from taking long weekends.
 Similarly, if the company is following a strict punch in policy to look for reasons to cut salaries, this can also lead to toxicity.